Louis Dunbar

 Louis "Sweet Lou" Dunbar (born August 8, 1953) is the Director of Player Personnel, a coach, and a former 27-year veteran basketball player for the Harlem Globetrotters.

 High school

-Dunbar, who was born in Minden, the seat of Webster Parish in northwestern Louisiana, on August 8, 1953, attended the former African American Webster High School (since consolidated into Minden High School), where he played high school basketball.
-Dunbar's father, Louis Dunbar Sr., was a deputy for Sheriff O.H.
-Haynes Jr., who was the father of the Minden football star Fred Haynes, who later became the starting quarterback of the LSU Tigers.

-He won a high school state championship in his senior year of high school, and was named the Louisiana Mr. Basketball.
+He won a high school state championship in his senior year of high school and was named the Louisiana Mr. Basketball.

 College career

 Dunbar played college basketball at the University of Houston, with the Houston Cougars, from 1972 to 1975.
 He averaged 22.3 points, 7.7 rebounds, and 4.1 assists per game during his college career.

 Professional career

-Dunbar was selected in the 4th round, with the 59th overall pick of the 1975 NBA Draft, by the Philadelphia 76ers.
+Dunbar was selected in the 4th round, with the 59th overall pick of the 1975 NBA draft, by the Philadelphia 76ers.
 However, he never played in the NBA.
 Instead, he played professional basketball in Switzerland, with SP Federale.
 With Federale, he won the Swiss League championship in 1976.
 He also played with SP Federale in the EuroLeague, during the 1975–76 season.

 After ending his pro club career in 1977, Dunbar joined the Harlem Globetrotters.